Easy Peasy You

 In general, you should pay attention to these ingredients in the future:

-- Alcohol : Dries out the skin and weakens the skin barrier (except fatty alcohols, which are very well tolerated).
+- Alcohol : Dries out the skin and weakens the skin barrier (except for fatty alcohols, which are very well tolerated).

 - Highly concentrated active ingredients : Introduce ingredients such as retinol or vitamin C only gradually and in low concentrations.